chigh/squid_cafe/blocked-instances/README.md

 _Latest update: Mon Mar 26 01:29:04 UTC 2018_

 This is a list of Mastodon/GNU Social instances blocked by [squid.cafe](https://squid.cafe).
-If you think an instance has been unfairly blocked, please open an issue and/or a pull request.
+If you think an instance has been unfairly blocked, please open an issue.

 The purpose of this is to be transparent and identify those silenced instances